MicrosoftDocs/cpp-docs/docs/standard-library/charconv.md

 # &lt;charconv&gt;

 Quickly convert a character sequence to an integer or floating-point value, and the other way around.
-Use to write and roundtrip floating point values in JSON and text files.
+Use to write and roundtrip floating-point values in JSON and text files.

 The conversion functions are tuned for performance, and also support shortest-round-trip behavior.
 Shortest-round-trip behavior means when a number is converted to chars, only enough precision is written out to enable recovering the original number when converting those chars back to a floating-point.
 No other CRT or STL function provides this capability.